ZennithYattare/automateUBPX/README.md

 -   Saves the video URLs to a text file

 **You need to accomplish the Privacy Notice or mark it as complete first before running this.**
+**For the best chance of running without bugs/issues, don't run this script while you are on a Test.**

 ## Modules used: